 Airflow matters for several reasons.
-For starters, it affects the comfort of a home's occupants.
+For starters, it affects the comfort of a home’s occupants.
 With too little airflow, your system might not effectively distribute air throughout the home.
-That's bad.
-Inadequate airflow also has a negative impact on system performance.
+That’s bad.
+Inadequate airflow also hurts system performance.
 Think poor efficiency, high operating costs, and premature equipment failure.

 But when return air enters the furnace from both the side and the bottom (or both sides), airflow increases.
 The system operates more efficiently, and you enjoy more consistent air distribution.
 It’s better.

 More return air can also improve indoor air quality.
-Think of it like this: In a lot of 4-ton systems, 4" of the 20×25" air filter never gets used.
-You pull it out to change it, and there's 4" of clean filter at the top.
+Think of it like this: In a lot of 4-ton systems, 4″ of the 20×25″ air filter never gets used.
+You pull it out to change it, and there’s 4″ of the clean filters at the top.
 Why?
-Because air was only moving through 16" of the filter media.
+Because the air was only moving through 16″ of the filter media.

-You see, that filter was designed for a properly installed 4 or 5-ton system with an additional 6″ of plenum.
-Without the extra plenum, there's no air for the rest of the air filter to, you know… filter.
+You see that filter was designed for a properly installed 4 or 5-ton system with an additional 6″ of the plenum.
+Without the extra plenum, there’s no air for the rest of the air filter to, you know… filter.